rdguez-mariano/sift-aid/README.md

 # SIFT-AID : An affine invariant descriptor for SIFT

+This repository implements SIFT-AID, an affine invariant method for matching two images.
+The companion paper can be found [here](https://rdguez-mariano.github.io/pages/sift-aid).

 ## Setting up

 Before starting to use SIFT-AID be sure of the following.